amit001/peoplefone/README.md

 7. Navigate to "**User**" in the dashboard (homepage) to view or edit users.
 Click on "Impersonate" button under action column to impersonate that user view their unread notifications.

 8. Navigate to "**Notifications > Create**" to post a new notification.

-You can also create a new project or update an existing project.